ryu878/Bybit-BTCUSD-Inverse-Perpetual-Scalp-Trading-Bot/README.md

 ## How to run
-0. Run <code>python3 -m venv .bot && source .bot/bin/activate</code> to create virtual env and activate it.
+1. Run <code>python3 -m venv .bot && source .bot/bin/activate</code> to create virtual env and activate it.
-1. Rename config-sample.py to config.py, open it and add your API key credentials.
+2. Rename config-sample.py to config.py, open it and add your API key credentials.
 Save it.
-2. Run
+3. Run
-<code>docker-compose up -d</code>
-- it will download and run Redis server for you.
+<code>docker-compose up -d</code> to download and run Redis server for you.
 Don't forget to limit access to port 8001 on your server.
-3. Run
-<code>python3 ws_trades_inverse_redis.py</code>
-- it will run script that will collect the data using Bybit websockets and save it to the Redis database.
 4. Run
+<code>python3 ws_trades_inverse_redis.py</code> to run the script that will collect the data using Bybit websockets and save it to the Redis database.
+5. Run
 <code>python3 inverse_bot_v5.0.py</code>